pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 <a class="anchor" id="I"></a>
 ### I

+"An important part of becoming an adult is realizing that a lot of people never become adults."
+--Alex Ikonomides

 "A superstition is a premature explanation that overstays its time."
 --George Iles

-"Do no harm."
---Thomas Inman

 "If we admit that human life can be ruled by reason, the possibility of life is destroyed."
 --Into the Wild

 "May the road rise up to meet you.
 May the wind be ever at your back.
-May the sun shine warm upon your face and the rain fall softly on your fields.
+May the sun shine warm upon your face
+and the rain fall softly on your fields.
 And until we meet again,
 may God hold you in the palm of his hand."
---Irish blessing
+--Irish blessing, delivered to us at Southeast Graduation by Stephen Foster, really touches me for some reason

 <a class="anchor" id="J"></a>
 ### J

 "It is easier to act your way to a new way of thinking than to think your way to a new way of acting."
 --distillation of the ['act as if' principle from William James](https://books.google.com/books?id=IBrykBRv2B4C&pg=PA100&lpg=PA100&dq=it+is+easier+to+act+your+way+to+a+new+way+of+thinking+than+to+think+your+way+to+a+new+way+of+acting+william+james&source=bl&ots=SSIpVUJz4Z&sig=ACfU3U2PCpi9jxvhLaCatbTrJ4gW7_arSQ&hl=en&sa=X&ved=2ahUKEwio7dyM0OToAhVB2qwKHVP9DOAQ6AEwAHoECBIQLA#v=onepage&q=it%20is%20easier%20to%20act%20your%20way%20to%20a%20new%20way%20of%20thinking%20than%20to%20think%20your%20way%20to%20a%20new%20way%20of%20acting%20william%20james), first stated to me by Ken "Roberts" Pennacchini

 "Shake off all the fears of servile prejudices, under which weak minds are servilely crouched.
 Fix reason firmly in her seat, and call on her tribunal for every fact, every opinion.
 Question with boldness even the existence of a God; because, if there be one, he must more approve of the homage of reason than that of blindfolded fear."
 --Thomas Jefferson

 "A government big enough to give you everything you want is strong enough to take everything you have."